luislanga/coffee-delivery/readme.md

 ## Description

 This project is an assignment from the Ignite Bootcamp by Rocketseat.
-It was developed using React.js and TypeScript, focusing on implementing various key concepts.
+It was developed using React.js and TypeScript, focusing on implementing various key concepts. <br />

 ## Main Concepts
-TypeScript
+TypeScript <br />
-React.js
+React.js <br />
-LocalStorage
+LocalStorage <br />
-React Hook Form
+React Hook Form <br />
-React Router DOM
+React Router DOM <br />
-useState
+useState <br />
-useContext
+useContext <br />
-styled-components
+styled-components <br />

 ## Installation

-Clone the repository
+Clone the repository <br />
-Navigate to the project directory
+Navigate to the project directory <br />
-Install the dependencies: npm install
+Install the dependencies: npm install <br />

 ## Usage
-Start the development server: npm start
+Start the development server: npm start <br />
-Open your browser and visit: http://localhost:5173
+Open your browser and visit: http://localhost:5173 <br />